milanKapadiya1/olxAD/README.md

 Firebase Authentication Secure user registration and login using email/password.
 Google Sign-In is integrated for a seamless onboarding experience.

-Create and Save Ads Users can create detailed ads which are stored in Cloud Firestore linked to their unique User ID.
+Create and Save Ads Users can create detailed ads which are stored in Cloud Firestore.
+Ads are indexed by the specific location entered during creation, ensuring they automatically appear to other users browsing in that same area.

 In-Memory Caching To reduce network costs and improve speed, fetched ads are cached in memory.
 Switching tabs or navigating back does not re-fetch data unnecessarily.